 What science says about parent intervention

 There is a study that confirms the huge benefits that come along with parent intervention.
-In 1986 in a few of the poorest neighborhoods in Kingston, Jamaica, a team of researchers conducted an experiment aiming to change our thinking about how to motivate children to succeed, especially those that live in poverty.
-Its take home message was the following: Help children by supporting and coaching their parents about their baby’s development.
+In 1986, in a few of the poorest neighborhoods in Kingston, Jamaica, a team of researchers conducted an experiment aiming to change the way people think about the impact of motivating children to achieve success, especially those that lived in poverty.
+Its take-home message was the following: “Help children by supporting and coaching their parents about their baby’s development”.

 The research divided families of 129 infants and toddlers into groups.
 The first group received one-hour home visits once a week from trained researchers who motivated and coached parents to spend more time actively playing with their children.
-These activities ranged from reading books and singing, to playing peekaboo.
-The second group received a kilogram of milk based nutritional supplement weekly.
+These activities ranged from reading books and singing, to playing Peek-a-boo.
+The second group received a kilogram of milk-based nutritional supplement weekly.
 The control group of children did not receive anything.
-The study ended two years afterwards but the researchers followed these children ever since.
+The study lasted two years, but the researchers have followed the children ever since.

 Kinedu’s main focus is to improve parenting skills, providing parents with activities and specific insight on their baby’s development.
 Parents can reflect on their baby’s past achievements and set goals for their next milestones.
-Caregivers are then able to turn everyday moments into effective brain building ones.
+Caregivers are then able to turn everyday moments into effective brain-building ones.
 When parents learn all these amazing facts about their baby’s psychological development, it can drastically transform the way they see them.
-Offering parents knowledge about what their babies can or cannot do will make them more attuned to their babies’ specific needs.
+Offering parents knowledge about what their babies can or cannot do will make them more attuned to their child’s specific needs.

-To help children succeed – the best strategy is parent intervention.
-Although these long term impacts seem intangible, every dollar invested in quality learning care has a return on investment of at least 4 times the invested amount!
-As Jane D. Hull once stated: The most overwhelming key to a child’s success is the positive involvement of parents.
+To help children succeed, the best strategy is parent intervention.
+Although these long-term impacts seem intangible, every dollar invested in quality learning and care has a return on investment of at least 4 times more!
+As Jane D. Hull once stated: “The most overwhelming key to a child’s success is the positive involvement of parents”.